 So what does this have to do with knowing how to register a domain name?
 When you start the registration process for your domain name, you will be asked for the DNS information of your website host.

 Therefore, it is beneficial if you choose a website host before you register your domain name.
 There are even website hosts which will register your domain name for you as part of the hosting price so you don't even have to mess with it.
-The one I prefer is Site Build It
+The one I prefer is Solo Build It

 Of course, you can register your domain name before you choose a website host and park the domain name.
 When you eventually choose a website host, you will then need to update the DNS information with your domain name registrar.